akoinesjr/find_store/README.md

 # Deliverables

-You can either fork this repo OR just download the file and you can create your own repo.
+Please download the file (rather than forking this repo) and, do the exercise, and then upload to your own repo.

 Then, write a script or application that, given a reasonably well-formed address string like: